getify/Functional-Light-JS/ch1.md

 It's widely estimated that developers spend 70% of code maintenance time on reading to understand it.
 That is eye-opening.
 70%.
 No wonder the global average for a programmer's lines of code written per day is about 10.
 We spend up to 7 hours of our day just reading the code to figure out where those 10 lines should go!

 We need to focus a lot more on the readability of our code.
 And by the way, readability is not just about fewer characters.
-Readability is actually most impacted by familiarity.
-[1]
+Readability is actually most impacted by familiarity.<a href="#user-content-footnote-1"><sup>1</sup></a>

 If we are going to spend our time concerned with making code that will be more readable and understandable, FP is central in that effort.
 The principles of FP are well established, deeply studied and vetted, and provably verifiable.
 Taking the time to learn and employ these FP principles will ultimately lead to more readily and recognizably familiar code for you and others.
 The increase in code familiarity, and the expediency of that recognition, will improve code readability.